rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 ## Does not support Geyser
 * [MCPEhost](https://mcpehost.ru/)
 * [MyArena](https://www.myarena.ru/) (Does seem to be working, but the java version is too old in order for Geyser to run properly.)
-* [NFOservers](https://nfoservers.com/) (As an alternative, you can run Geyser standalone separately.
-There has been one confirmed setup of Geyser with this host.)

 ##
 **Warning: Using a *”Free Host”* may not give you the best experience *at all*.
 If you want better support, more freedom to control your server, and learn how to run one, PLEASE pay for a server.**